| Boreäs Blakthörn |

 Spellcasting.
 Blakthörn is an 18th level spellcaster.
 He casts spells using Wisdom as the spellcasting ability (spell save DC 19, +11 to hit with spell attacks).
 He can use a Druidic Focus as a Spellcasting Focus for his Ranger spells.

-4th level (3/Long Rest): Freedom of Movement, Stoneskin
+4th level (3/Long Rest): Freedom of Movement

 5th level (1/Long Rest): Steel Wind Strike